 “Mark is not a muso, but he definitely likes to turn up the stereo to bands like the Red Hot Chili Peppers when he’s working in the winery”

-Music and wine – arguably two of life’s greatest pleasures – go hand in hand.
+Music and wine, arguably two of life’s greatest pleasures, go hand in hand.
 Together they have a rhythmical relationship that’s compatible, balanced and oh so delicious.
-I have to admit that there’s something pretty spectacular about listening to your favourite song with a glass (or bottle!) of wine in your hand too; complete with a good group of friends, your partner and heck – even on your own!
-Not only does it fuel the mood for the better, but it just works and certainly makes for a great experience.
+There’s something pretty spectacular about listening to your favourite song with a glass (or bottle!) of wine in your hand too.
+Complete with a good group of friends, your partner and heck, even on your own.
+Not only does it fuel the mood for the better, but it just works – and certainly makes for a great experience.

-So it should come as no surprise why I just had to profile Woodgate Wines in an exclusive question and answer piece for the music blog.
-Not only do they feature music related labels on the wine, but there’s a lot of music history in their background that tied the two together; including vocalists, guitarists, pianists, a trumpeter, a saxophonist, two drummers and a double bass player.
-It goes to show, just how influential and perfect the music and wine combination is.
+So it should come as no surprise why I had to profile Woodgate Wines in an exclusive question and answer piece for the music blog.
+Not only do they feature music related labels on the wine, but there’s a lot of history in their background that ties wine and music together; including vocalists, guitarists, pianists, a trumpeter, a saxophonist, two drummers and a double bass player.

 The winemaker is like a musical artist and when a cork pops from a bottle – well, you know the show is about to begin.
 So crank your favourite band, grab a glass of vino and get introduced to Woodgate Wines.

 People have been experimenting with the combination of music and wine for centuries.
 For me, the two resonates closely with the fact both music and wine almost always triggers a happy memory, which certainly impacts on the experience as a whole.
 A certain song can take you back to a memory years ago, or a particular bottle of wine can remind you of a moment that was enjoyed with friends.